Kauai's Hindu Monastery

 News From the Home of Iraivan Temple

-Satguru Bodhinatha Veylanswami and his staff of swamis and sadhakas just days before departing on the 2014 Mauritius Innersearch Travel-Study Program with 52 participants
+Satguru Bodhinatha Veylanswami and the participants of the 2014 Mauritius Innersearch Travel-Study Program

 Iraivan Temple Progress